April 29, 2026

 This may be the most useful part of the episode.

-That is a much more honest definition.
+That's a much more honest definition.

 What to do when it hits

-Shrink your world.
-Today is enough.
-This hour is enough.
-Sometimes the next thirty minutes is enough.
-Ask what you need right now, not how to solve the rest of your life.
-Then increase connection.
-One person, one message, one appointment.
-Depression says disappear.
-Cinnamon says do the opposite.
-She reminds listeners that connection regulates the nervous system whether you feel it working or not.
-Then she gets practical about the body.
+Then get practical about the body.
 Drink water.
 Eat something.
 Sleep when you can.
 Take your meds.
 Go outside for five minutes.
 Touch the ground if you can.
 Your brain lives in your body, and when your body crashes, your brain goes with it.

-And that is the point.
+And that's the point.

 Final thoughts

-Listen to the full episode HERE:
+Listen to the full episode HERE: https://www.afterthetonesdrop.co/when-depression-comes-back

-Check out our resources page https://www.afterthetonesdrop.co/resources/
+Check out our resources page: https://www.afterthetonesdrop.co/resources/